Joe0x7F/LMT87/README.md

 # Observation:

-Affine characteristic Equation 2 fits the data better than affine Characteristic Equation 1, so sinking current into the LMT87 at its output perhaps produces less heat and more linear, predictable operation.
+Affine Characteristic Equation 2 fits the data a little better than affine Characteristic Equation 1, so sinking current into the LMT87 at its output perhaps produces less heat in the LMT87 with more linear, predictable operation.

 # Another good analog temperature sensor: